Manage Roles with SSO

 To enable SSO for Roles using a Microsoft Entra ID (Azure Active Directory) integration:

-2. Scroll down to the SSO Connection Status and Controls section and check the Enable SSO for Roles (called Groups in the image) box:
+2. Scroll down to the SSO Connection Status and Controls section and check the Enable SSO for Roles box.

 OpenID Connect including GCP